jarvima/polymer-demo/README.02.binding.md

   }
 ```

 And we'll need some dummy data for now.
-Throw some dummy data into the elements script tag:
+Throw some dummy data into the element's script tag:
 ```html
   <script>
     var words = {